gc-ss/extractor-template/README.md

 To edit your config variables, edit meltano.yml file found in your Meltano project.

-Now you can get to work on writing your tap!
+Now you can get to work on writing your extractor!
 See todo's in **init**.py.

-Copyright &copy; 2018 Stitch
+Copyright &copy; 2020 Qualytics